devopsdays/devopsdays-web/content/events/2019-ghent/sponsor.md

 <dd>The code of conduct applies to all participants of the conference.
 That includes the sponsors too.
 Please make sure that your employees have read and understood the {{< event_link page="conduct" text="code of conduct" >}}.</dd>

 <dt>What dates/times can we set up and tear down?</dt>
-<dd>Sponsors can access the rooms on October 28, 6pm-8pm or on October 29, starting at 7am.
+<dd>Sponsors can access the rooms on October 29, starting at 7:30am.
 Platinum sponsors will get to pick the location of their booth first.
 Gold sponsors booth spaces will be first come first served.
 Tear down must be done before October 30 7pm.</dd>

 <dt>How do we ship to the venue?</dt>
-<dd>Please coordinate all shipping needs with Maarten Dingens from Vooruit.
-NEED DETAILS HERE</dd>
+<dd>Please coordinate all shipping needs with <a href="mailto:maarten@vooruit.be">Maarten Dings</a> from Vooruit.</dd>

 <dt>What should we expect regarding electricity? (how much, any fees, etc)</dt>
 <dd>There are no fees.
 Your table will be located along the wall with a number of power outlets.
 We will provide power dividers so you can connect a laptop or screen. </dd>